plaintextaccounting/plaintextaccounting/README.md

 # The plaintextaccounting.org website

-This is the source for [plaintextaccounting.org](https://plaintextaccounting.org), an information portal and community hub for Plain Text Accounting and related tools: Ledger, hledger, beancount, etc.
+This is the source for [plaintextaccounting.org](https://plaintextaccounting.org), an information portal and community hub for Plain Text Accounting.
+It is maintained by Simon Michael and fellow PTA fans like you.
+All help welcome!

 The site's repo is https://github.com/plaintextaccounting/plaintextaccounting.
 The site is markdown pages with double-bracket wiki links, rendered by [Pandoc].